What size are the mattresses?

 Do I need to sign up for a meal plan?

 New residents in traditional housing are automatically registered as a participant in the University's full meal plan: All Access to the Dining Hall 7 Days a week.
 There are no alternative meal plans for first year students in the traditional halls - but there are many food choices offered at each meal.
-Sophomore and upperclass students in Plymouth, LaRiviere and Commonwealth can also choose the 5 Day All Access Meal Plan.
+Sophomore and upperclass students in LaRiviere and Commonwealth can also choose the 5 Day All Access Meal Plan.
 Meal plan participation becomes optional only when a student is assigned to an apartment or townhouse in Gateway, Evergreen or Southwood, where each unit has a complete kitchen.
 However students may purchase Bear Bucks to supplement (not replace) the meal plan.
-Bear Bucks can be purchased at Student Administrative Services (SAS) or the Dining Services (Aramark) office on campus.
+Bear Bucks can be purchased at the bank window in Enrollment Services or the Dining Services (Aramark) office in the University Commons.

 Students residing in Gateway, Evergreen and Southwood have several meal plan options.
-Please see the Meal Plans section under Living on Campus for futher information.
+Please see the Meal Plans section under Living on Campus for further information.

 Where do I buy additional Declining Balance Points?